Not Every Water Conference Is Worth Attending. Here's How to Tell the Difference.

 Attend the technical sessions, not just the exhibition.
 The sessions are where the people who actually use technology spend their time.
 Being a genuine participant in the knowledge community, asking thoughtful questions and contributing to discussions, builds credibility in ways that no booth graphic does.
 That credibility compounds when paired with a content strategy that reaches your audience between events.

 After: follow up specifically.
 “Great to meet you at ACE” is noise.
 “Great to meet you at ACE, where you mentioned you were evaluating options for real-time pressure monitoring; I wanted to share a case study from a utility with a similar system profile” is a conversation.
-The specificity signals that you were actually listening.

 The conference trap